younesStrittmatter/502B/book/content/Primers/intro.md

 ## Overview

 Computational modeling in psychology and cognitive neuroscience relies heavily on mathematical concepts.
-This primer reviews foundational topics such as vectors, matrices, derivatives, and logistic functions.
-It also introduces concepts of a simple neural network (perceptron) through the example of the XOR task, providing a hands-on understanding of the math behind more complex models.
+This primer reviews foundational topics such as *vectors*, *matrices*, and the *logistic function*.
+It also introduces concepts of a simple neural network (*perceptron*) through the example of the XOR task, providing a hands-on understanding of the math behind more complex models.

 ## Content